Kgpianghosh006/Frontend-Devsoc/README.md

-Issues Faced: Not being able to learn the technology at so less time, so time became a crucial factor.
+<div>Issues Faced: Time became a crucial factor. </div>
+<div>Resources: I need to take help from AI tools and youtube and also other websites in order to apply tailwindcss features in my project</div>
-Updates : Need to fix the bug in the src.
+Updates : Need to add more attractive UI.
+If possible I will add API